 In 2016 the Government committed to consult on reforming the anonymous registration.
 In March 2017 it produced a policy document, A democracy that works for everyone: survivors of domestic abuse Policy Statement, which contained proposals to extend the number of court orders that could be used as evidence.
 The proposals were to include Domestic Violence Protections Orders and Female Genital Mutilation Orders, both newer orders that were not included within the scope of the scheme (the scheme has been modified before to include new types of court orders).
 These were confirmed by the draft orders.

 It also proposed lowering the rank of police officer required to allow an officer to attest.
 The proposals also considered adding more junior social workers, refuge managers and registered health professionals to the list of qualifying officers able to attest.

-Following consultation, the level of social worker able to sign off on an attestation will remain at director level.
-However, the rank of officer will be reduced to inspector, generally the rank of police force leads for domestic violence.
-Registered health professional are also now to be included.
+Following consultation, the level of social worker able to sign off on an attestation remains at director level.
+However, the rank of police officer who can attest has been reduced to inspector, generally the rank of police force leads for domestic violence.
+Registered health professionals and refuge manners are also now included.